dg82wi/SmartLogiLED/README.md

 3. Configure profile settings:
    - **App Color**: Primary keyboard color when application is active
    - **Highlight Color**: Color for individually highlighted keys
+   - **Action Color**: Color for action keys (separate from highlight keys)
    - **Lock Keys**: Toggle lock key visualization for this application

-#### Managing Highlight Keys
+#### Managing Highlight and Action Keys
 1. Select a profile from the dropdown (must not be "NONE")
-2. Click the **"Keys"** button to open key configuration dialog
+2. Click the **"Highlight Keys"** button to configure keys that should be highlighted
+3. Click the **"Action Keys"** button to configure keys for actions/shortcuts
+4. **Mutual Exclusivity**: Adding a key to one list automatically removes it from the other
-3. Press keys to add/remove them from the highlight list
+5. Press keys in the configuration dialog to add/remove them from the respective lists
-4. Use **"Reset"** to clear all highlighted keys
+6. Use **"Reset"** to clear all keys in the current list
-5. Click **"Done"** to save configuration
+7. Click **"Done"** to save configuration

+The key management system intelligently handles conflicts:
+- **No Overlap**: Keys cannot exist in both highlight and action lists simultaneously
+- **Priority**: When a key is added to one list, it's automatically removed from the other
-The highlight system intelligently handles lock keys - if a lock key is highlighted and lock keys are enabled for the profile, the lock state color takes precedence when active.
+- **Lock Key Handling**: If a lock key is highlighted/actionized and lock keys are enabled for the profile, the lock state color takes precedence when active.

 #### Profile Priority System
 When multiple monitored applications are running: